-An appeals court in Brazil has upheld the conviction on corruption charges of former President Luis Inácio “Lula” da Silva.
+An appeals court in Brazil has upheld the conviction on corruption charges of former President Luiz Inácio “Lula” da Silva.
 Supporters of the still-popular leftist icon are sure to paint the decision as the latest sign of a judicial witch hunt against Lula and his political allies ahead of this year’s elections.
 But the case against Lula has unfolded largely by the books, illustrating how generously the Brazilian legal system treats powerful elites accused of wrongdoing.

 A three-judge appeals court panel on January 24 unanimously upheld the conviction of former President Lula on charges that he accepted bribes from the construction firm OAS.
 Prosecutors said the company gave Lula a beachfront apartment, and in exchange for the favor, the ex-leader helped the company obtain lucrative public works contracts.